 The concept for the physical form of the community is a cluster of compact dwellings around the existing historic house that will be re-purposed as a common house.
 Most of the existing forest is to be left undeveloped and restored to health.
 The dwellings are to be designed with the utmost care for energy efficiency, embodied energy, function and beauty as well as with the idea that the residents want to interact with each other and are enriched by it.

-These are the latest plans for the buildings of Ecovillage Charlottesville designed in collaboration with Øesch Environmental Design featuring compact, energy efficient living spaces in the form of flats and townhouses incorporating livability, natural light, privacy, energy efficiency, and functionality as well as a large indoor/outdoor dining area and shared kitchen on the rooftop.
+These are some old plans for the buildings of Ecovillage Charlottesville designed in collaboration with Øesch Environmental Design featuring compact, energy efficient living spaces in the form of flats and townhouses incorporating livability, natural light, privacy, energy efficiency, and functionality as well as a large indoor/outdoor dining area and shared kitchen on the rooftop.
 Due to many factors this is no longer the direction of the community, please see The Ecovillage Charlottesville website for the most up to date information

 And of course, here are some renderings: